Menu

 Log in

 Using a SMART approach, this clinic is for snowboarders who are new to terrain parks.
-In this clinic, you will learn the commonly accepted park etiquette and rules, how to inspect and identify the features in the park and boarder cross course (e.g. berms, rollers, step-ups, jumps, rails, boxes, spines, etc.), where to stop, how to 'drop in', basic principles for hitting features, and the proper speed to hit the features.
-Along the way, we'll also learn some flatland tricks so we can look steezy while getting to the park.
+In this clinic, you will learn the commonly accepted park etiquette and rules, how to inspect and identify the features in the park, where to stop, how to 'drop in', basic principles for hitting features, and the proper speed to hit the features.
+Along the way, we'll also try to hit our first features (jumps at MSLM, terrain dependent at Blue).

 In this clinic, we will learn how to ride entry level terrain park features: boxes and rails.
 HINT: Speed is your friend!

-In this clinic, we will add tricks to your jumps by learning some simple grabs and start working on those 180s.
-HINT: get some stretches in beforehand so you can reach down and grab that edge!".
+In this clinic, we will learn more ways to hit a jump: Coast, Pop, Ollie, and Nollie.
+We'll also learn a simple grab and maybe attempt an introductory spin.
+HINT: get some stretches in before hand so you can reach down and grab that edge!

 To get more performance on your carves, we will add higher-end skills such as steering, and unweighting (up and down unweight).
 When put together, these skills will allow you to get more performance out of your board, accelerating you from one turn into the next.
-Depending on demand and staff availability, this session may be combined into a regular class.
+Due to challenge of this clinic, we may ask students to attend a different session due to safety concerns.

 Boardercross involves both the use of freestyle and performance riding skills to ride a course that has rollers, jumps, berms, and all sorts of fun stuff.
 In this clinic, you will learn the skills you need to safely navigate a boardercross course and get lots of mileage riding one.
 Terrain availability dependent.